alvarogutyerrez/randregret/readme.md

 ### Further information

-Professor Sander van Cranenburgh has a website [https://www.advancedrrmmodels.com/](https://www.advancedrrmmodels.com/) where you can find routines in other languages to fit the RRM models (R, Python, and Matlab included.)
+Professor [https://www.tudelft.nl/en/tpm/about-the-faculty/departments/engineering-systems-and-services/people/assistant-professors/drir-s-sander-van-cranenburgh/](Sander van Cranenburgh) has a website [https://www.advancedrrmmodels.com/](https://www.advancedrrmmodels.com/) where you can find additional information about RRM models together with routines in other languages to fit them (R, Python, and Matlab included).
+A dofile that replicated his results can be found [https://github.com/alvarogutyerrez/randregret/blob/master/examples/randregret_replication_Sanders_routines.do](here).